greenelab/deep-review/all-sections.md

-Metagenomics, which refers to the study of genetic material -- 16S rRNA and/or whole-genome shotgun DNA -- from microbial communities, has revolutionized the study of micro-scale ecosystems within us and around us.
+Metagenomics, which refers to the study of genetic material -- 16S rRNA and/or whole-genome shotgun DNA -- from microbial communities, has revolutionized the study of micro-scale ecosystems within and around us.
 In recent years, machine learning has proved to be a powerful tool for metagenomic analysis.
 16S rRNA has long been used to deconvolve mixtures of microbial genomes, yet this ignores >99% of the genomic content.
-Subsequent tools aimed to classify 300-3000 base pair reads from complex mixtures of microbial genomes based on tetranucleotide frequencies (which are characteristic for different organisms [@N9NzkOjA]) using supervised [@QV551Nlx; @1HtJuEkb2] or unsupervised methods [@1HhqhBwrM].
-Then, researchers began to use techniques that could estimate relative abundances from an entire sample, which is much faster than classifying individual reads [@56wEWVIl; @RqhGD9c7; @189TQrQA9; @8DLzxOEt].
+Subsequent tools aimed to classify 300-3000 base pair reads from complex mixtures of microbial genomes based on tetranucleotide frequencies, which differ across organisms [@N9NzkOjA], using supervised [@QV551Nlx; @1HtJuEkb2] or unsupervised methods [@1HhqhBwrM].
+Then, researchers began to use techniques that could estimate relative abundances from an entire sample faster than classifying individual reads [@56wEWVIl; @RqhGD9c7; @189TQrQA9; @8DLzxOEt].
 There is also great interest in identifying and annotating sequence reads [@qUGH5CX8; @yFOAeemA].
 However, the focus on taxonomic and functional annotation is just the first step.
 Several groups have proposed methods to determine host or